jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 blocks of data in memory, and **classes**, which describe the structure of those blocks.

-Look at this example, in which our object occupies four memory locations starting at address 3:
+Look at this example, where our object occupies four memory locations starting at address 3:

 {{< svg src="struct1.svg" title="an Enemy object in memory" >}}